NetFPGA/P4-NetFPGA-public/Getting Started.md

 Tips:
 -----

-* Run the following command when you would like to create a new P4 project.
+* **Creating new P4 Project** - run the following command when you would like to create a new P4 project.
 It will create a template project in `$SUME_SDNET/projects/` to get you up and running quickly.

     `$ $SUME_SDNET/bin/make_new_p4_proj.py <P4_PROJECT_NAME>`